 What am I voting on?
-Electing the seven director nominees identified below to hold office until the 2020 annual meeting of stockholders and until his or her successor is elected or appointed.
+Electing the seven director nominees identified below to hold office until the 2020 annual meeting of stockholders and

 Vote recommendation: FOR the election of each of the seven director nominees.

 Vote required: Directors are elected if they receive more FOR votes than WITHHOLD votes.